Skip to Content

 Residency Program Directors

-Kyle Phillips is the pharmacy service chief at the Tennessee Valley Healthcare System.
+M. Kyle Phillips is the Chief of Pharmacy Services at VA Tennessee Valley Healthcare System.

 M. Kyle Phillips Pharm.D., BCPS